Connect with us

 The agreement brings an end to Liaquat’s six-month ownership just two weeks after he announced he had put the club up for sale.
 The Tyneside-based businessman claimed he has received ‘very attractive proposals’ from parties in South East Asia, the United Arab Emirates and United States during the last fortnight – but described the decision to pass the club on to a local consortium as ‘a very simple one’.

-Part of the statement read: “When I arrived at Blyth Spartans, I said I would always do what is best for the community, and what is best for the Club.
+Part of the statement read: “When I arrived at Blyth Spartans, I said I would always do what is best for the community, and what is best for the football Club.
 Hence, my decision to hand the club over to the newly formed CIC was a very simple one.

 “The CIC and its members at the helm are a collective that do not need any colourful introductions.
 You have a mixture of proven business knowledge, community driven individuals, fan engagement, and financial stability which will all play a big part to ensure the ongoing success and stability of the football club.